maar34/interplanetary-players-web/README.md

 Important, in some mobile devices you need to **turn Off Silent Mode**.

-Thank you for your interest, and I hope you enjoy using Entangled Worlds!
+Thank you for your interest, and I hope you enjoy using ENT Music Players!

 ### Run the World (code) 🕳